skip to content

 Indecent behaviour

-An example of this sort of behaviour is indecently exposing oneself in a public place.
+This might include, for example, indecently exposing oneself in a public place.
 However, it is not an offence to be naked in an area, or in waters adjacent to an area, reserved for nude bathing [Summary Offences Act 1953 s 23A].

 Gross indecency

-For offences of gross indecency in the presence of a person aged under the age of 16 years, see SEXUAL OFFENCES]
+For offences of gross indecency in the presence of a person aged under the age of 16 years, see Sexual Offences.

 Indecent filming

-It is an offence to film another person in a state of undress in circumstances in which a reasonable person would have an expectation of privacy [see Summary Offences Act 1953 (SA) s 26D(1)].
+in circumstances in which a reasonable person would have an expectation of privacy [Summary Offences Act 1953 (SA) ss 26A(1), 26D(1)].
+This is known as indecent filming.

-• the filming occurred with the consent of the person filmed; or
+• the filming occurred with the consent of the person filmed, OR

-Indecency offences : Last Revised: Fri Aug 15th 2014
+Indecency offences : Last Revised: Fri Oct 31st 2025

 The content of the Law Handbook is made available as a public service for information purposes only and should not be relied upon as a substitute for legal advice.
 See Disclaimer for details.
 For free and confidential legal advice in South Australia call 1300 366 424.